-PREREQUISITE: RDG 085 or appropriate reading placement score.
+PREREQUISITE: RDG 084 or ENR 094 with a "C" or better or appropriate reading placement score.

 This course provides an introduction to German.
 Topics include the development of basic communication skills and the acquisition of basic knowledge of German-speaking areas.